timbogdanov/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch tries to match up the current URL to the Route path

 1. How would you explain form validation to someone who has never programmed before?
+Form validations set requirement to each input/checkbox etc. and check to see if you comply with the requirments.

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is testing the flow of your application on the front end side.

 ## Instructions